thoughtbot/griddler/README.md

 end
 ```

+* `config.controller_class` is the controller Griddler will use as the incoming email endpoint.
 * `config.processor_class` is the class Griddler will use to handle your incoming emails.
 * `config.processor_method` is the method Griddler will call on the processor class when handling your incoming emails.
 * `config.reply_delimiter` is the string searched for that will split your body.